nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

     :param int pipe_number: The data pipe to use for RX transactions.
 This must be in range [0, 5].
 Otherwise a `IndexError` exception is thrown.

+    .. versionchanged:: 1.2.0
+        removed the ``reset`` parameter.
+Addresses assigned to pipes will persist until changed or power to the nRF24L01 is discontinued.

 open_rx_pipe()
 ******************